If you don’t have the ideal space to store garlic, your garlic may

 Never store fresh garlic in a plastic bag, if the garlic is not stored in a freezer.

 Can I Vacuum Seal Garlic in FoodSaver Bags?

 When it comes to garlic preservation, is it a good idea to use a FoodSaver vacuum sealer?
-Garlic release natural gases (likely CO2) which can effect the vacuum seal, and within a vacuum sealed pouch.
+Garlic releases natural gases (likely CO2) which can affect the vacuum seal, and within a vacuum-sealed pouch.
 Garlic cloves are alive and actively respire.
 Cellular respiration is a process that all living things use to convert stored glucose into energy.
 Autotrophs (like plants) produce glucose during photosynthesis.
 Only foods that have been cooked at a temperature high enough to stop all respiration and enzymatic activity (to kill all living cells) should be vacuum sealed.